Gleb4442/pricing.hotelmol.com/replit.md

 # Overview

-This is a full-stack web application built as a pricing page for AI hotel services.
-The application features a modern React frontend with a sleek pricing interface that allows users to toggle between usage-based and monthly billing modes.
+This is a full-stack web application built as a pricing page for "Roomie" - an AI hotel services platform.
+The application features a modern React frontend with a sleek pricing interface that allows users to toggle between usage-based, monthly, and yearly billing modes.
 The frontend is built with Vite, React, TypeScript, and styled using Tailwind CSS with shadcn/ui components.
 The backend uses Express.js with TypeScript and is configured to work with PostgreSQL via Drizzle ORM.

-The application appears to be designed for a Russian-speaking market, offering AI-powered hotel management services with two main pricing tiers (PRO and PREMIUM).
-The pricing page includes interactive billing toggles, tooltips, and responsive design elements.
+The application supports multi-language functionality (Russian, Ukrainian, English, Polish - with Ukrainian as default) and offers three pricing tiers (BASIC, PRO, PREMIUM).
+The pricing page includes interactive billing toggles, tooltips, savings calculator with fullscreen mode, and responsive design elements optimized for both desktop and mobile.

 # User Preferences